raspberrypilearning/flatgame/en/step_10.md

 ### Animate the artwork
 You could animate some of the artwork to add movement to the flatgame.

 - [ ] Decide on which artwork you want to animate.

 - [ ] Select the chosen artwork sprite and duplicate the costume.

-- [ ] Move the new costume very slightly, this will be the next sequence in the animation:
+- [ ] Move the new costume very slightly.
+This will be the next sequence in the animation:

 ![Screenshot of making sprite animation in Scratch editor](images/animate.png)